Istanbul, Turkey: The Romance of Istanbul, Part 2

 The Hagia Sophia was across the street from the Blue Mosque.
 Originally built as a cathedral in the sixth century AD, it has served as a cathedral, a mosque, and now as a museum.
 It has the most intriguing artwork found in the church.
-Our tour guide’s explanation about the church history, facts and architectural significance was a mind-broadening experience.
-However, the light emerging from the stain glass window, gave me some spiritual yearning.
+Our tour guide’s explanation about the church history, facts, and architectural significance was a mind-broadening experience.
+However, the light emerging from the stain glass window gave me some spiritual yearning.
 After a guided tour, I went to the second floor to see the mosaic of Jesus Christ etched on the wall; it was one of the most haunting religious arts I have ever seen.
-It brought me back to my reality and put me to tears for I remembered and missed my mother – a very religious woman, who would have loved to see such site.
+It brought me back to my reality and put me to tears for I remembered and missed my mother – a very religious woman, who would have loved to see such a site.

 I enjoyed the visit to these sites not only for admiring the beauty of the architecture and the arts, but it was an enlightening experience from the historical and cultural perspective.
 Our tour guide talked like a professor or an intellectual who had written a dissertation on the subject of politics and religion.
 [Subjects that I’m intimidated now to talk about in this blog, but I may post something about our tour-guide later].

 After the guided tour of the Blue Mosque and Hagia Sophia, I joined a Canadian couple to explore the city on our own.
 We decided to do our own walking tour.
 We started at the Basilica Cistern, another site that has a colorful history and a bust of the Medusa.